kshetline/tubular_time/README.md

 _Future releases may offer options for stricter parsing._

-There are also functions for checking if year, month, and day-of-month together constitute a valid date.
+There are also functions for checking if a year, month, and day-of-month together constitute a valid date.

 The following functions can be imported/required from `'@tubular/time'`, or, in a browser script, found on the `tbTime` global: